-Why would they drink or use drugs when they know these things are hurting them and our family?
+Why would she drink or use drugs when they know these things are hurting her and our family?

 People uses substances for very important reasons.
 For some, drugs and alcohol are an escape from painful emotions or circumstances, for others maybe they want to have fun or feel better in some way (happier, more social, etc.).
 Loved ones see the suffering that the substances cause such as health problems, difficulties at work, and relationship problems and wonder:

 He must not really care about the problems his drinking causes because if he did, wouldn't he just stop?